section-engineering-education/engineering-education/articles/react-native-firebase-phone-authentication/index.md

 I've set up 3 screens in the `screens/` directory:

-- _PhoneNumber.js_: Screen to enter the phone number.
+- *PhoneNumber.js*: Screen to enter the phone number.

-- _VerifyCode.js_: Screen to enter the one-time verification code.
+- *VerifyCode.js*: Screen to enter the one-time verification code.

-- _Authenticated.js_: Screen that the user can see only if he is logged in.
+- *Authenticated.js*: Screen that the user can see only if he is logged in.

 ![screens](/engineering-education/react-native-firebase-phone-authentication/screens.jpg)

-In the _App.js_, the PhoneNumber screen is exported.
-As we write the code for authentication, we will conditionally display various screens at various stages.
+In the *App.js*, the PhoneNumber screen is exported.
+As we write the code for authentication, we will display various screens at various stages.

 ### Setting up the Firebase project
 Head to the [Firebase console](console.firebase.google.com/u/0/) and sign in to your account.

 Create a new project.